iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Use `schemas` to negotiate generic form entries as a self-signed credential?
 E.g. could ask for username, preferred language, comments, any generic information not signed/verified by a third-party issuer from a generic wallet?
 Similar to Presentation Exchange? https://identity.foundation/presentation-exchange/spec/v1.0.0/

 - Use separate problem-reports, or a separate credential-problem object, instead of embedding them in the [`presentation-result`](#presentation-result), as mixing disputes with problem-reports if improperly implemented may reveal information to a fake holder trying to discover information about what content a verifier accepts.
 Incorrect implementations could allow someone to brute-force disputes with unsigned credentials, in which case the problem report (trust.crypto) should just end the flow and not return disputes.

+- - `e.p.msg.iota.presentation.reject-request.invalid-type` and `e.p.msg.iota.presentation.reject-request.invalid-issuer` are specific to ["CredentialType2021"](../resources/credential-kinds#credentialtype2021).
+Should they be listed here?
+If yes, should they be marked accordingly?

 ## Related Work